Health & Safety

 - Be aware of your surroundings!
 If you see a Mosh Pit forming near where you’re standing and are uncomfortable being in the proximity of such activities, find an alternate location from which to enjoy the performance!

-What is Crowd Surfing?
+What is crowd surfing?

 - Crowd surfing most commonly (but not always) occurs in the areas directly in front of the stages.